JingDong/SQL/README.md

-# Practice of Database questions on Leetcode
+# Solutions of database questions on Leetcode